joncursi/cheddur-whitepaper/whitepaper.md

 would need to pay the writer their reward (directly) when they up-vote.

 In this scenario, interests are misaligned between the parties.
-In order to boostrap the growth of the network, the Cheddur platform will need cryptocurrency reviews more than experts will need to write them.
-If a transaction fee (or pay wall) is introduced in order for content to be posted on the network, little or no content will be posted on the network at all.
+In order to boostrap the growth of the platform, the Cheddur platform will need cryptocurrency reviews more than experts will need to write them.
+If a transaction fee (or pay wall) is introduced in order for content to be posted on the platform, little or no content will be posted on the platform at all.
 Furthermore, if the review readers (beginners) are responsible for rewarding the review writers (experts) directly from their own wallets (another pay wall),
 then: